 Climbing the 110 steps can be daunting, especially on a windy day when the sea waves lap ferociously against the cliff.
 The addition of metal handlebars in recent years has made the climb less terrifying.

 Amenities near the Mamma Mia church

 Agios Ioannis cove is a small beach that lies adjacent to Agios Ioannis Kastri.
 It is one of the most breathtaking beaches in Skopelos and offers unparalleled views of the Mamma Mia Cliff.

 You can order some light meals here depending on what they have available.
-These are simple dishes like Greek salads, hot dogs, and cheese toasties.
+These are simple dishes like Greek street food, horiatiki salads, hot dogs, and cheese toasties.

 You will also find a little shop nearby that sells Skopelos deli products.
-For instance, oil from nearby olive presses, homemade jars of spoon sweets made by Greek yiayias (grandmothers), and preserves.
+For instance, oil from nearby olive presses, homemade jars of spoon sweets, preserves, and cosmetics.